SHANGHAI HAIRY CRAB FEAST

 *Each tour has 2 seated stops offering a tasting of 8 dishes.

-We cannot cater to those with shellfish allergies or vegetarians, vegans and gluten-free guests on this tour.
+We cannot cater to those with shellfish allergies, pork dietary restrictions or vegetarians, vegans and gluten-free guests on this tour.